 - 1. Notify the public prior to the field inspection visit via utility bill, City website, newsletter or other means. - 2.
 Field teams will consist of at least two (2) staff members. - 3.
 Current City GIS storm system mapping information will be used showing the outfall and using a numbering system. - 4.
-Complete a field form (see Appendix A).
+Complete an inspection form in the CityWorks App (old field form is shown in Appendix A).
 This data is incorporated into an electronic database containing geographic references that allow the outfall information to be mapped and otherwise integrated with the City's GIS system.
-At a minimum, this will involve observations of the following: - Outfall Number - Date, Time, Crew names
+At a minimum, this will involve observations of the following: - Outfall Number

+- Date, Time, Crew names

 - Time of last rainfall

 - Flows during dry weather conditions

 - Water clarity and color

-- Presence of foam, oil sheen, trash, and/or floatable materials
+- Presence of foam, oil sheen, trash, and/or floatable materials\

-- Presence of bacterial sheen or slimes
+- Presence of bacterial sheen or slimes\

-- Staining of the banks, outfall structure, and/or vegetation
+- Staining of the banks, outfall structure, and/or vegetation\

-- Excessive vegetative growth
+- Excessive vegetative growth\

-- Odor
+- Odor\

-- These characteristics are documented even if no flow was observed at the time of inspection.
+- \ These characteristics are documented even if no flow was observed at the time of inspection.